Semuel Pizzignacco: Feralpisalò

 On 14 July 2022, following Vicenza's relegation to Serie C, Pizzignacco officially joined fellow third-tier side Feralpisalò on a permanent deal, signing a three-year deal.
 In his first season at the club, he helped Feralpisalò gain promotion to the Serie B. The following season, in 2023–24, he played all 38 games in the Serie B as a starter.

 Monza

 On 5 August 2024, Pizzignacco joined Serie A club Monza on a season-long loan, with an obligation to buy under certain conditions.
 He made his debut for the club four days later, starting in a Coppa Italia match against Südtirol; in the occasion, he saved Mateusz Praszelik's penalty during the shoot-out, thus helping his side win and advance to the following round.
 On 3 February 2025, Monza made the deal permanent, signing Pizzignacco on a contract until June 2027.

+On 28 August 2026, Pizzignacco renews his contract with Monza until 2029, and was sent on a one-year loan to Carrarese in Serie B.

 International career

 On 6 September 2021, Pizzignacco made his debut for his country on junior level, in an under-20 team friendly against Serbia.
 On 1 October 2021, he received his first call-up to the under-21 squad.